novrizalrnd/novrizalrnd/README.md

         self.language_spoken = ["in_ID", "en_US"]

     def say_hi(self):
-        print("Thank you for stopping by!
-It’s been a pleasure getting to know you.")
+        print("Thank you for stopping by.
+It’s been a pleasure getting to know you!")

 me = DataAnalyst()